 A rubric is a tool that describes how achievement "looks" at each level of grading in terms of clear, commonly understood criteria.
 Teachers use rubrics regularly at the assignment level, so that students and their families understand expectations as well as final grading decisions.
-The "general assessment rubric" included here defines the criteria that are held in common by all classroom teachers for overall course achievement.
 Each teacher will identify the assessment needs of particular courses, in relation to the general school-wide rubric.